Grady Jackson

-Grady O'Neal Jackson (born January 21, 1973) is a former American football defensive tackle.
-He was drafted by the Oakland Raiders in the sixth round of the 1997 NFL Draft.
+Grady O'Neal Jackson (born January 21, 1973) is an American former professional football defensive tackle.
+He was selected by the Oakland Raiders in the sixth round of the 1997 NFL draft.
 He played college football at Knoxville College.

 Jackson also played for the New Orleans Saints, Green Bay Packers, Jacksonville Jaguars, Atlanta Falcons, Detroit Lions and Florida Tuskers.

 College career

-Grady Jackson played defensive tackle at Knoxville College, after transferring from Hinds Community College.
-While at Hinds, he was a two-time Junior College All-American and the National Junior College Player of the Year following the 1995-1996 seasons.
+Jackson played defensive tackle at Knoxville College, after transferring from Hinds Community College.
+While at Hinds, he was a two-time Junior College All-American and the National Junior College Player of the Year following the 1995–1996 seasons.

 Professional career

 Green Bay Packers

 Jackson was represented by agent Drew Rosenhaus.
 Before the 2005 NFL season, Jackson said he would hold-out of training camp in order to secure a new contract with the Packers.
 However, he reported for training camp on the first day.
 Several days later, however, Jackson told reporters that he no longer felt wanted in the Packers organization and requested to be released or traded to another team, but later retracted those statements, and played out the 2005 season without a new contract.